 Through our curriculum we are aiming to equip our children for the next stage in their educational journey, and for life as adults.

-Details of our curriculum can be found by following the links in Key Information, and further explanation is shared through our half termly letters to parents, shown below and Parents/Letters on the website.
+Details of our curriculum can be found by following the links in the Curriculum Maps, and further explanation is shared through our half termly letters to parents, shown below and Parents/Letters on the website.

 All class teachers are responsible for providing a curriculum that is suitable for all pupils in the class, including those with Special Educational Needs or Disabilities (SEND) with support from the SENCo.
 We have high expectations for all pupils and are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014.
 Our inclusion statement emphasises the importance of providing an inclusive learning environment for all pupils including those with SEND.
 Additional information on this can be found in our SEND Information Report and Equality Policy and Accessibility Plan Policy.